The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: Introduction

-As already mentioned, Emile Borel (1871-1956) was a central actor in this transformation, as well as his successors Maurice Fr\'echet (1878-1973) and Georges Darmois (1888 -1961).
-By means of original pedagogical and scientific initiatives, the three men participated in the setting up of two institutes in Paris, the {\it Institut de Statistiques de l'Universit\'e de Paris} (ISUP) in 1922, and above all the {\it Institut Henri Poincar\'e} (IHP) in 1928 where mathematical statistics were presented and their recent findings exposed for the first time in France.
+As already mentioned, Emile Borel (1871-1956) was a central actor in this transformation, as were his successors Maurice Fr\'echet (1878-1973) and Georges Darmois (1888 -1961).
+By means of original pedagogical and scientific initiatives, the three men participated in the setting up of two institutes in Paris, the {\it Institut de Statistiques de l'Universit\'e de Paris} (ISUP) in 1922, and above all the {\it Institut Henri Poincar\'e} (IHP) in 1928 where mathematical statistics was presented and recent findings in the subject described for the first time in France. {\red A good hint of the role played by the aforementioned mathematicians is that they were, between 1920 and 1950, the only mathematicians elected as President of Paris Statistical Society (SSP) (see \cite{Mazliak2010}).}

-Our work stems from the two days conference organized in November 2008 by Mich\`ele Audin and Catherine Goldstein for the 80th anniversary of the IHP.
-The second author was invited to present a talk on the theme of the present article.
-Moreover, this talk was largely inspired from a small memoir \cite{Catellier2008} written by the first author after a short research stay with the team {\it Histoire des Sciences Math\'ematiques} of University Paris 6 during Spring 2008.
+Our work stems from the conference organized in November 2008 by Mich\`ele Audin and Catherine Goldstein for the 80th anniversary of the IHP.
+The second author was invited to present a talk on the same theme as the present article.
+Moreover, this talk was largely inspired by a short memoir \cite{Catellier2008} written by the first author after a short research stay at University Paris 6 during Spring 2008.
 On that occasion, important new sources on the subject (archival material and various articles) had been collected.
-Let us finally mention that this work was itself strongly connected to a large international research program about the mathematics of the period of the Great War initiated 6 years ago.
-This program opened up numerous new directions for the historiography of the aforementioned period, which were in particular exposed at an international conference in 2007 \cite{Luminy2007}.
-Several books are expected to be published on the subject \cite{GoldsteinGray2009}, \cite{GoldsteinMazliak2009}, \cite{MazliakTazzioli2009}, which contain various considerations about the French situation, and more particularly on the situation of the mathematics of randomness.
+This work was likewise strongly connected to a large international research program about the mathematics around the Great War, initiated 6 years ago.
+This program opened up numerous new directions for the historiography of this period, which were in particular discussed during an international conference in 2007 \cite{Luminy2007}.